awsugblr/awsugblr/src/pages/blog/2019-08-05-aws-community-day-bengaluru-2019-the-makeover.md

 * Runcy had also collaborated with EFY, Facebook Developer Circles Bangalore, Indian Startups, Docker Bangalore, OpenSource Bangalore, CNCF, Data Science Network to promote the event.
 * **Event Goodies**\
   Gladwin from Wheelsbox.com have been our one stop shop for all the goodies, right from AWS Community Day logo Sipper bottles, 800+ Attendee T-shirts, 1000+ AWSUGBLR Logo Badges, AWSUGBLR logo T-shirts for volunteers and speakers, Speaker Memento and cool bag for the speaker memento.
 Finally he helped with Sipper bottle with Infor logo for Diversity Program too. \
-  No matter what "Never Say No" attitude; I appreciate that!
+  No matter what, "Never Say No" attitude; I appreciate that!

 ![null](/img/speaker_memento.png)